BoxResin/AndroidThreadSwitcher/README.md

             // Some tasks to do on Worker Thread
         }
         .onUI {
-            // Some tasks to do on UI Thread
+            // Some tasks to do on a UI Thread
         }
         .onWorker {
-            // Some tasks to do on Worker Thread "data"
+            // Some tasks to do on a Worker Thread "data"
         }

-        // Start to perform all chains from top to bottom.
+        // Start to perform all chains from the top to bottom.
         .start(
         // onSuccess callback would be invoked when all chains are finished without any exception. onSuccess = { result: String -> // The type of parameter is settled by the return value of last chain.
         },

-        // onError callback would be invoked when an exception occurred during the performance of chains. onError = { e: Throwable -> // The exception })
+        // onError callback would be invoked when an exception occurred during performancing chains.
+        onError = { e: Throwable -> // The exception
+        })
 ```